eliben/raft/README.md

 directories - this is a conscious design decision.
 Rather than abstracting and reusing parts of the implementation, I opted for keeping the code as simple as possible.
-Each directory is completely self contained and can be read and undestood in isolation.
+Each directory is completely self contained and can be read and understood in isolation.
 Using a graphical diff tool to see the deltas between the parts can be instructional.

 ## How to use this repository